 Apply To Be An Intern

-- Work three hours per week at the Prindle reception desk when the University is in session.
+- Work two hours per week at the JPIE reception desk when the University is in session.

-- Attend a one-hour weekly meeting with the Lead Intern, Prindle Graduate Fellow and the Director/Assistant Director of the Institute to discuss ethical issues and campus or current events relevant to the Institute and its aims, and to advise on student involvement at the Institute.
+- Attend a one-hour weekly meeting with the Lead Intern(s), Prindle Graduate Fellow and the Director/Assistant Director of the Institute to discuss ethical issues and campus or current events relevant to the JPIE and its aims, and to advise on student involvement at the Institute.

-- Assist with and attend events hosted/sponsored by the Institute, primarily the Undergraduate Ethics Symposium, but other symposia as needed.
+- Assist with and attend events hosted/sponsored by the JPIE, primarily the Undergraduate Ethics Symposium, but other symposia as needed.

 - Attend 50 percent of the Prindle-sponsored events.